learn-co-students/swift-HelloToTheUniverse-lab-swift-intro-000/README.md

 Once you're set up, watch the video below that explains how we go about solving coding labs on Learn.

+# Instructions

 [![](http://img.youtube.com/vi/TJ2QLLy4pH0/0.jpg)](https://www.youtube.com/watch?v=TJ2QLLy4pH0 "Intro")

+If you prefer to read how to go through this lab (instead of a video), you can find detailed instructions [here](https://github.com/learn-co-curriculum/swift-HelloToTheUniverse-lab/blob/master/Detail.md)